 A provision to create a task force of brewers, distributors and political appointees to work out differences on franchise law reform, specifically when and how a brewer can exit a distribution arrangement, was stripped from …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Passing an initial House committee vote following passage by the Senate, Senate Bill 306 would allow the sampling of beer or wine at farmers’ markets if authorized by the town or city.
+Signed by he Governor, Senate Bill 306 allows the sampling of beer or wine at farmers’ markets if authorized by the town or city.

-Dying in the Senate, House Bill 1188 sought to authorize brew pubs to manufacture alcoholic cider.
+Passing the House, H.B.
+1703 seeks to authorize brew pubs to manufacture alcoholic cider.

 Signed into law by the Governor, House Bill 197 establishes a commission to study the separation of alcoholic beverage producers, distributors, and retailers, commonly referred to as the 3-tier system.

 Passing the Assembly and returned to the Senate, S.B.
 1227 authorizes the operation of home beer makers centers, home cider makers centers and home wine makers centers under the jurisdiction of the state liquor authority …More